Aircraft in fiction: Grumman X-29

+H

 HAL HF-24 Marut

 The Bollywood war film Border is a fictionalized account of the 1971 Battle of Longewala between India and Pakistan.
 In the film a formation of HAL HF-24 Marut fighter-bombers of the Indian Air Force bomb Pakistani armoured ground forces consisting of 300 tanks and Armored Personnel Carriers.

 Harrier family

 The Gobots character Royal-T and the Transformers Aerialbot named Slingshot disguise themselves as a Harrier.
 In the Revenge of the Fallen Decepticon character Dirge also became a Harrier.
 This design was later used for the Decepticon Jetblade.

 A Royal Air Force Harrier was used by MI6 in the 1987 James Bond film The Living Daylights to smuggle KGB defector Georgi Koskov out of Austria.

 Two AV-8B Harrier IIs were used in the 1994 film True Lies.
 The aircraft was prominent in the latter part of the film, being used by Arnold Schwarzenegger's character to rescue his daughter from terrorists in a Miami high rise and shoot down their helicopter.

 The Harrier was one of the aircraft types featured in the short-lived 1982 BBC-TV series Squadron which was a drama about a fictional Royal Air Force unit, 373 Squadron.
 The unit was a Rapid Deployment Force and featured an unusual mix of aircraft including Harriers, C-130 Hercules and Puma helicopters.
-The series ran for 10 episodes.
+The series ran for ten episodes.

+An 8-bit shooter computer game Harrier Attack by Durell Software was published in 1983.